-You can use a Uyuni VHM to manage SUSE CaaS Platform clusters.
+You can use a virtual host manager (VHM) to manage SUSE CaaS Platform clusters.
 The VHM allows Uyuni to obtain and report information about your clusters.
-For more information on VHMs, see [ Client-configuration > Vhm > ].
+For more information on VHMs, see [Client-configuration > Vhm >].

 You can also manage SUSE CaaS Platform clusters directly with Uyuni, without using a VHM.
-For more information, see [ Client-configuration > Virt-clusters > ].
+For more information, see [Client-configuration > Virt-clusters >].